mikeshardmind/async-utils/readme.md

    non-guaranteed implementation detail.
    If you need a guarantee here, please open an issue explaining why.

+4. Base class layouts, metaclasses
+   The non-public base classes are considered an implementation detail.
+   They may be removed, changed, etc. The library does not support subclassing of types provided, and only the public types should need be relied upon.

+5. Non-explicit compatability with `weakref`
+   Any compatability with weakref should be considered accidental **unless** a type has declared slots and includes `__weakref__` in those slots.

 Things that will be considered a breaking change:

 1. Removal of a symbol from ``__all__``.